odriverobotics/ODrive/docs/interfaces.md

 ### Python

-The ODrive tools you installed earlier come with a library that you can use to easily control the ODrive from Python.
+The ODrive Tool you installed as part of the [Getting Started guide](getting-started#downloading-and-installing-tools) comes with a library that you can use to easily control the ODrive from Python.

 Assuming you already installed the odrive library (`pip install odrive`), the simplest program to control the ODrive is this: